cagataykula/v-select-image/README.md

 ## Bugs and Improvements

-If you can find a bug or design issue you can open an issue on GitHub or you can fix directly.
-Dont hesitate to contribute
+If you can find a bug or design issues you can open an issue on GitHub.
+Don't hesitate to contribute.
+Your feedback is appreciated!